2023 Best Value Biomedical Engineering Master's Degree Schools in the Southwest Region

 UT Dallas graduate students pay an average of $29,252 in tuition and fees each year.

-On top of its placing in our value ranking, UT Dallas also did well on our Best Biomedical Engineering Master’s Degree Schools in the Southwest Region list.
-It’s in the top 15% of all schools reviewed in this analysis.
+In addition to its great value ranking, UT Dallas is in the top 15% of all schools on our Best Biomedical Engineering Master’s Degree Schools in the Southwest Region list.

 Explore the best biomedical engineering schools for a specific state in the Southwest region.